The hotelier’s ultimate guide to occupancy forecasting

 Market mix is a crucial component to create the most accurate forecast possible.

-There are many ways to incorporate market mix analysis into hotel revenue management analysis, but a good starting point for using market segmentation to create an occupancy forecast is to analyze current booked production.
+There are many ways to incorporate market mix analysis into hotel revenue management, but a good starting point is to analyze current booked production.

-Recalling your pace chart, you know you have a solid variance but can you explain this by market segment?
+Recalling the pace chart, you have a solid variance – but can you explain it by market segment?
+Yes.

-Also Group SMERF and Group Corporate are adding nice positive variances.
-Your largest negative variances are in the Transient Discount and Group Social segments.
+Group SMERF and group corporate are adding nice positive variances.
+The largest negative variances are in the transient discount and group social segments.

 :format(webp))

-To make this analysis more actionable, it’s helpful to build a simple monthly segmentation table that outlines the expected room nights contributed by each major segment, based on current bookings, historical patterns and known risks such as cancellations.
+To make this analysis more actionable, build a simple monthly segmentation table that outlines the expected room nights contributed by each major segment, based on current bookings, historical patterns and known risks such as cancellations.

 This level of segmentation not only improves occupancy forecasting accuracy but also supports more reliable ADR projections by clarifying which segments are likely to drive rate strength versus volume.